 Employees often rely on the implied duty of trust and confidence.
-In the key case of Mahmud v Bank of Credit and Commerce International ICR 606,the duty was formulated in the following way:
+In common law, the duty was formulated in the following way:

 Not all constructive dismissals are unfair.
 For example, an employer may be able to justify the imposition of a pay cut if it is necessary for the survival of the business.